Network Access Control

 Our goal is to comply with CALEA by creating a private network while also ensuring that you have uninterrupted access to academic and mission critical network services.
 We ask your help and your cooperation as we take the steps necessary to make this happen.

 As background information, in 1994 Congress passed CALEA: The Communications Assistance for Law Enforcement Act.
 In 2005 the FCC issued the rules under which we must now operate.
 The intent of CALEA is that anyone operating a “public communication network” must keep elaborate logs and a connection easily accessible to law enforcement agencies so they can eavesdrop on suspect individuals.

 There is an exception to CALEA’s requirements.
 Organizations that can demonstrate that theirs is a “private network” need not comply.
 In a “private network,” only authorized members of a College community can gain access to the network by logging in each time they use it.
 By making our network private, we can avoid the cost, the difficulty, and the potential intrusion that public networks face.
 Given the alternative, the College decided to move to a “private network.”
 This means everyone must log onto the network in order to use the College’s network services (e.g. Blackboard, Datatel, WebAdvisor, and Webmail).
 If the printer you use is not directly connected to your computer, then you may be using a network printer.
 In a “private network,” you must log onto the network in order to print to a network printer.

 Questions & Concerns

 While we have made every effort to ensure a smooth transition to a “private network,” there may be some instances in which a desired network service is not working properly.
 If you experience any problems with the network, please contact the Helpdesk at 410-778-7777.
 We will evaluate the problem and make every effort to resolve it.

-If you have questions about CALEA or issues and concerns about network access control, please contact Billie Dodge at 410-778-7760.
+If you have questions about CALEA or issues and concerns about network access control, please contact Cal Coursey at 410-778-7760.